approov/quickstart-xamarin-refit/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK

-The Approov SDK is also available as a NuGet package in the default `nuget.org` repository.
+The Approov SDK is also available as a NuGet package in the default `nuget.org` repository, and is convinently named `ApproovSDK`.

 Your project structure should now look like this: